How to Pay for Rehab with the MISSION Act Community Care Program

 Addiction Treatment and the MISSION Act

-- Detox: Generally the first step in treatment, detox allows the body to clear itself of substances.
+- Detox: Often the first step in treatment, a period of detoxification allows the body to clear itself of substances.
 Medications may be provided to help ease withdrawal symptoms.
 Detox is most effective when followed by additional treatment.

 - Inpatient treatment: This is a residential facility that is staffed 24/7.
-Intensive therapy is provided in group and individual settings and psychiatric care is provided as needed.
+Counseling and therapy are provided in both group and individual settings; psychiatric and other medical care may be provided as needed.

-- Partial hospitalization: This setting provides the benefits of inpatient care without requiring a residential stay and therapy is provided during the day.
+- Partial hospitalization: This relatively intensive outpatient level of care provides many of the benefits of inpatient care without requiring a residential stay; sometimes referred to as day treatment, partial hospitalization programs provide their therapeutic services during the day.
 Programs can be tailored for those with physical or mental illness and drug or alcohol abuse.

-- Outpatient treatment: A less intensive program than inpatient treatment or partial hospitalization, this involves shorter session durations.
-Outpatient treatment is best for people with strong social supports who have completed inpatient treatment or partial hospitalization, and for those who have responsibilities at work, school, or home.
+- Outpatient treatment: Relatively less intensive than inpatient treatment or partial hospitalization, standard outpatient programs might entail shorter session durations or fewer sessions per week.
+Outpatient treatment may be a good fit for people with strong social supports who have completed inpatient treatment or partial hospitalization.
+When appropriate, an outpatient level of care may help accommodate those who have ongoing responsibilities at work, school, or home.

 Salute to Recovery Program for Veterans

 American Addiction Centers (AAC) offers the Salute to Recovery program that focuses on the unique needs of veterans, including service-related mental health challenges.
-In addition to receiving alcohol and drug use treatment, participants learn to manage their co-occurring mental health conditions such as post-traumatic stress disorder (PTSD), depression, or anxiety.
+In addition to treatment for drugs and/or alcohol, participants are helped with managing co-occurring mental health conditions such as post-traumatic stress disorder (PTSD), depression, or anxiety.
 Participants work with our medical staff to learn how to maintain sobriety and cope with mental health symptoms through a combination of techniques, including:

 - Individual/group therapy.